Follow the Evidence Wherever It Leads

 Before the advent of science, only religion or mythology provided common explanations for how the world came to be.
 In recent times, scientific and technological advancements have provided new explanations that my high school friend finds sufficient.

 New scientific tools have also deepened our ability to examine religious events more closely.
 Rather than endangering our conception of God, these tools have uncovered abundant evidence to bolster a rational belief in Christianity in the modern age.
 Recent archaeological findings support the reliability of the Bible and the resurrection of Christ.
 Advances in recent decades allow us to scrutinize potential miracles in microscopic detail.
 Now a scientist can examine a specimen from a Eucharistic miracle over a thousand years old and use immunochemical testing to confirm that the tissue is human heart and blood.
 Transmission electron microscopy can confirm the presence of heart muscle intricately intertwined with a Communion wafer.
+Beyond these scientific tools, events such as the Miracle of the Sun just over a hundred years ago are especially compelling when they are witnessed by tens of thousands of spectators, including numerous skeptics who confirmed the extraordinary phenomena that day.

 The Ultimate Test